Nitish4144/RC-CAR-ROS2/src/manual_ctrl/README.md

 ### 3. `motor_signals`
 - Subscribes to `AckermannDriveStamped` commands.
-- Converts drive commands into PWM signals using `pigpio`.
+- Converts drive commands into PWM signals using `gpiozero`.
 - Controls GPIO pins for the ESC (speed controller) and the steering servo.
 - Handles initialization and safe shutdown with neutral signals. run the following command to start the pigpiod daemon and the ros2 joystick reades: